 Pioneer brand Enlist E3 soybeans are very compatible with other soybeans.
 No other conventional or herbicide-traited soybeans are listed as susceptible crops on Enlist herbicide labels.
 Corn, wheat, alfalfa and sorghum are also compatible crops.

-Enlist herbicides can be applied to Pioneer brand Enlist E3 soybeans postemergence through the R2 or full flowering stage.
-A wider application window provides more opportunities for better weed control.
+Enlist herbicides can be applied to Pioneer brand Enlist E3 soybeans postemergence through the R1 growth stage.
+A wide application window provides more opportunities for better weed control.
 Weed species such as waterhemp and Palmer amaranth germinate later in the season, so controlling those weeds is essential.
 That's another competitive advantage you get with Pioneer brand Enlist E3 soybeans.

 2. Application timing matters

 Apply Enlist herbicides through the R1 growth stage with Pioneer brand Enlist E3 soybeans.
 That provides a wide application window, with no calendar cutoff dates for greater flexibility in weed control.
 Monitor weed size and spray:

 The wide application window for an Enlist herbicide offers opportunities for you to tank mix with other qualified products, such as other herbicides, insecticides and fungicides.
 By tank-mixing herbicides, you can spray multiple modes of action in one pass.
 Plus, tank-mixing applications can save time and money with fewer trips across the field.

 4. Optimize coverage with nozzle selection and water volume

 Nozzle selection and water volume can maximize product performance by managing the interaction between application volume, nozzle flow rate, nozzle type, operating pressure, travel speed, nozzle spacing and droplet size.
 Here are key items to remember:

 5. Check wind direction and speed